We love —

 Just for you:

-- Complimentary upgrade to Medium Room
+- Complimentary upgrade to a Medium Spiced Rum Room

-Medium Room (22 m²)
+Upgraded Medium Room (20 m²)

 The stylish and spacious Medium Room combines minimalist decor with vibrant colours to create a modern space for guests to unwind in.